9 Things to Know About Becoming an Interior Designer

 You Will Need to Develop a Portfolio

-A picture says a million words, and it is definitely true when it comes to an interior designer’s portfolio.
+A picture can speak volumes about your quality of work.
 You can talk all day long about colours and fabrics, but unless you’ve got an outstanding portfolio that showcases your layouts and projects, your successes will be few and far between.

-If you are just coming out of college and are new to the job market, it could be required to offer your services at no cost or at a reduced rate.
-Perhaps this is the best way to acquire a portfolio started; it is also a wonderful way to get to know local merchandisers and suppliers, and develop a rapport for future endeavours.
+If you are just coming out of college and are new to the job market, you could be required to offer your services at no cost or at a reduced rate.
+Perhaps this is the best way to get a portfolio started; it is also a wonderful way to get to know local merchandisers and suppliers and develop a rapport for future endeavours.

 Everybody begins at the bottom.
 With some effort, expertise and proper marketing, you can become a thriving force in the interior design area.